aiven/devportal/docs/platform/concepts/projects_accounts_access.rst

 Super admin have full access to the organization, including all organizational units, projects, and services.
 Users are automatically made super admin when they create an organization, and they can :doc:`make other users super admin </docs/platform/howto/make-super-admin>`.

+Super admin are the same as account owners.
+Adding a user to the account owners team makes them a super admin.
+Likewise, when you make a user a super admin, they are added to the account owners team.

 Projects
 --------